chimera-linux/cports/Usage.md

   location before being migrated into the primary repository.
 This separate location mirrors the primary repository's layout.
 This allows one to "hide" changes until they are ready, for example until all shlibs are properly bumped.
+* `--status-fd N` A file descriptor number (must be open) to be used for status reporting in bulk builds.
 * `-t`, `--temporary` Create a temporary `bldroot` for the build.
 The `-b` argument is used as a base path as well as the name prefix for the temporary root if provided.
 The temporary root is removed at the end (whether the build succeeded